 Food: In the event a power outage happens before lunch is served, alternative measures will be taken to provide children with lunch (i.e. lunch will be provided from an outside company, ensuring food restrictions and allergies are accommodated).
 Disposable dishes can be used and discarded or regular dishes can be used and cleaned once power outage is over.
 Fridges and freezers are NOT to be opened.
 Tape will be placed over the fridge and freezer doors to ensure no one opens either the fridge or freezer to reduce the risk of food spoilage.
 Once regular operations are resumed, temperatures of all foods in the fridge and freezer will be checked to ensure they fall within food safety guidelines.
 Items that do not fall within those guidelines will be discarded.
-If the power outage lasts over 24 hours, all food in the fridge will be discarded.
-If the power outage lasts over 48 hours, all food in the freezer will be discarded.
+If the power outage lasts over 24 hours, all food in the friedge will be discarded.